philipmjohnson/flutter_mock_firebase_auth/README.md

 When you can register and signin and see the Profile screen, you have verified that the app is working correctly.

-This app contains only a SignIn and Profile screen, because the goal of this app is to illustrate how to mock Firebase Authentication.
-The goal is to illustrate how to do integration testing such that we can mock the signin process and get to the Profile screen without actually accessing the Firebase Authentication server.
+This app contains only a SignIn and Profile screen, because the goal of this app is to explore how to mock Firebase Authentication.

+The goal of this app is to illustrate how to do integration testing such that we can mock the signin process and get to the Profile screen without actually accessing the Firebase Authentication server.

 ## Run the integration test